Code-Institute-Submissions/adamwasiak-sneakerpoint_JanResub/README.md

 **Card payments**- the application incorporates credit card payment solution provided by Stripe in order to complete payments.
 The solution allows to provide real time feedback to customers in event if the credit card payment is rejected or the card number is incorrect.
 There are mutliple events, which Stripe will provide detailed feedback on to a user if required.

+**Newsletter**- registered and unregistered users are able to provide their email address and sign up for a free newsletter from the business.

 ### 3 Solution